stevemolitor/monet/README.md

 ENABLE_IDE_INTEGRATION=t && CLAUDE_CODE_SSE_PORT=123456 && claude
 ```

-Monet prints a message with the port number when you call `monet-start-server` (`C-c s`).
-You can see the list of all running servers with their ports and directories via `monet-list-sessions` (`C-c l`).
+Monet prints a message with the port number when you call `monet-start-server` (`C-c m s`).
+You can see the list of all running servers with their ports and directories via `monet-list-sessions` (`C-c m l`).

 ### Using Monet with [claude-code.el](https://github.com/stevemolitor/claude-code.el)